 Huntsville is home to several districts on the National Register of Historic Places.
 The Twickenham District boasts scores of homes dating from 1819 while the Old Town District contains Victorian homes ranging from 1870-1930.
 A replica of the Salem Witch House can even be found on Walker Avenue.
 Charming bungalows dominate the Five Points District and the Merrimack Mill Village, representing the unique personalities of owners.
 The Weeden House Museum & Garden, built in 1819, is the state's oldest public house museum (be sure to ask about the button on the newel post!)

 ---> Click here to explore more Huntsville history

-Dive in to your creative side at the largest, privately-owned arts facility in the United States
+Dive in to your creative side at the largest, privately-owned arts facility in the Southeast

 Lowe Mill ARTS & Entertainment is the largest, privately-owned arts facility in the U.S., and you can find it just southwest of the heart of Huntsville.
 This historic textile factory building has been redeveloped into 131 working studios for over 200 artists and makers, six fine art galleries, a multi-use theatre, and performance venues.
 You can catch a show, enjoy the renowned Cigar Box Guitar Festival (the longest running in the country!), sip on Piper & Leaf tea, indulge in a special treat from Pizzelle's, and so much more.